-5. Bedtime Routine– the best for last!
-Please please please have a bedtime routine for your child!
+The best for last!
+Please, please please have a bedtime routine for your child!
 Did you know you can start a simple routine right from Day 1?
 Yup, that’s right!
-As your little one gets older, a routine 30 minutes in length tends to be just about right.
+As your little one gets older, a routine 30 minutes in length tend to be just about right.
 And of course, incorporate all the above factors in your routine- dim lighting, no screens, and happening at the same time.